-An inspiring couple and their two young girls engaged us to design and build a new house on their 3 acre property in Burnside, near Kilcarnup.
-Their brief started with the need to accommodate their growing retail fabric design business from home.
-They also wanted to incorporate a self contained studio for extended family on a permanent basis.
+When a couple with their two young girls approached us to design and build their new house on a 3 acre property in Burnside, near Kilcarnup, we knew that the project was an opportunity to address a complex situation through architectural solutions.
+The client needed to accommodate their growing retail fabric design business operated from their home, as well as to incorporate a self-contained studio for extended family on a permanent basis.